 Have you been charged with a hit and run?
 Do not underestimate the serious nature of this offense and its potential impact on your life.
-Our criminal defense lawyers may be able to get your charges reduced or dismissed.
+Our Riverside criminal defense lawyers may be able to get your charges reduced or dismissed.
 Contact us today to explore your legal options.

 While every person reacts to car accidents differently, hitting someone else’s car or property is always a frustrating and frightening experience.
 That is why between not knowing how to handle the situation and fearing the possible legal repercussions many drivers panic and flee the scene.